Hudson Valley

-The Hudson Valley (also known as the Hudson River Valley) comprises the valley of the Hudson River and its adjacent communities in the U.S. state of New York.
+The Hudson Valley or Hudson River Valley comprises the valley of the Hudson River and its adjacent communities in the U.S. state of New York.
 The region stretches from the Capital District including Albany and Troy south to Yonkers in Westchester County, bordering New York City.

 History

 Pre-Columbian era

-The Hudson Valley was inhabited by indigenous peoples ages before Europeans arrived.
+The Hudson Valley was inhabited by indigenous peoples long before European settlers arrived.
 The Lenape, Wappinger, and Mahican branches of the Algonquins lived along the river, mostly in peace with the other groups.
 The lower Hudson River was inhabited by the Lenape.
 The Lenape people waited for the explorer Giovanni da Verrazzano onshore, traded with Henry Hudson, and sold the island of Manhattan.
 Further north, the Wappingers lived from Manhattan Island up to Poughkeepsie.
 They lived a similar lifestyle to the Lenape, residing in various villages along the river.
 They traded with both the Lenape to the south and the Mahicans to the north.
 The Mahicans lived in the northern valley from present-day Kingston to Lake Champlain, with their capital located near present-day Albany.
 The Algonquins in the region lived mainly in small clans and villages throughout the area.
 One major fortress was called Navish, which was located at Croton Point, overlooking the Hudson River.
 Other fortresses were located in various locations throughout the Hudson Highlands.